keitaroinc/ckanext-saml2auth/README.rst

 4. Install the python modules required by the extension (adjusting the path according to where ckanext-saml2auth was installed in the previous step)::

+    For Python 3 and CKAN 2.9:
      pip install -r requirements.txt

+    For Python 2 and CKAN 2.8
+     pip install -r requirements-python2.txt

 5. Add ``saml2auth`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at